TrialAndErrorOrg/parsers/libs/rejour/rejour-relatex/README.md

 ### `default()`

-Plugin to bridge or mutate to rehype.
+Plugin to bridge or mutate to relatex

-If a destination is given, runs the destination with the new mdast tree (bridge-mode).
+If a destination is given, runs the destination with the new jast tree (bridge-mode).
-Without destination, returns the mdast tree: further plugins run on that tree (mutate-mode).
+Without destination, returns the jast tree: further plugins run on that tree (mutate-mode).

 #### Signature